awesomephant/al-studio-website/projects/reconnection.md

 Last year we started restoring the values within our community and finding a new balance.
 Today we strive to reconnect and build a new world.
 We look for kingdoms where peace and kindness are our new wealth, as we shape new landscapes and territories.
 The piece is produced in collaboration with ceramic artist [Steph Buttle](http://www.stephaniebuttle.com/objects).

 {% note %}
 Dimensions: diameter 25 cm  <br />
-Medium: double-glazed stoneware, painted in colours
+Medium: double-glazed stoneware, painted with engobes
 {% endnote %}

 ![Reconnections – Detail 1,  the hills](/assets/uploads/2cd148e2-1389-47ef-a550-c4149f5abd3b.jpg "Reconnections – Detail 1,  the hills")